Sit Stay Sleep ServicesInformation about our services and policies

 All drop-off and pick-up times need to be scheduled with Kendra.

 Age requirements: Puppies must be 6 months old for boarding.
-All dogs under 18 months old must be crate trained.
+All dogs under 18 months old need to be crate trained.
 In general, dogs are loose in the house/yard.
 When I leave the house, on errands, I find it much safer both for the dogs and my house to crate young dogs.

 Size requirements: Because we offer mixed-size social boarding, I’ve stopped taking new dogs under 15 lb. or over 70 lb. for safety’s sake.
-Smaller dogs must be relatively comfortable with larger dogs.
+Smaller dogs must be relatively comfortable with larger dogs, larger dogs can not be interested in endless chasing of small dogs.

 Behavior: Your dog must have good overall socialization skills.
 This is our home (not a kennel) and we do our best to keep it that way.
 If your dog has a destructive side, they will need to be crated when they are left alone.

 Barking: Barking when someone comes to the door, such as the mailman or a new dog arriving is okay.
-However dogs that bark at every noise outside, excessive demand barking, and bark just for the “fun of it” may not be the best fit for SSS.
+However dogs that bark at every noise outside, excessive demand barking, and bark just for the “fun of it” are not be the best fit for SSS.
+This is a residential neighborhood.

 Playing: Your dog needs to be well socialized with both dogs and people and not to be overly possessive (growling or snapping at other dogs when high-value items are around).
 We have “toy bins” both in the yard and house with a variety of toys/bones/rubber balls and it is important that your dog will not become aggressive with these stimuli.
 I do not have tennis balls in the yard for free play.
 The tennis balls only come out when we are actively playing fetch at the park.